 Navigating the world of modern media leaves us feeling immersed in an ocean of conflicting messages and truth claims all clamoring for our attention and allegiance.
 In this social environment, it becomes increasingly difficult for our faith to withstand the challenges on every side if we merely trust our feelings or our inherited traditions.
 We need training in thinking critically about our faith so that we are able to discern the light of truth rather than simply wandering lost and adrift in the fog of competing opinions.

-Why knowing reasons to believe is important for commending Christian faith to others
+Important for commending Christian faith to others

 God calls us to share the good news of Jesus Christ with others not only by sharing the claims of the Christian faith but also by reasoning with others about what is true.
 The apostle Peter wrote, “[I]n your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect.”
 In the history of the early church in the book of Acts, Luke recounts the highly educated apostle Paul regularly engaged in reasoning with both Jews and others about his teaching.
 For example, in a synagogue in Thessalonica, “Paul went in, as was his custom, and on three Sabbath days he reasoned with them from the Scriptures, explaining and proving that it was necessary for the Christ to suffer and to rise from the dead” (Acts 17:2).
 In the city of Athens, “he reasoned in the synagogue with the Jews and the devout persons, and in the marketplace every day with those who happened to be there” (Acts 17:17).
 In the city of Ephesus, he “took the disciples with him, reasoning daily in the hall of Tyrannus.
 This continued for two years, so that all the residents of Asia heard the word of the Lord, both Jews and Greeks” (Acts 19:9-10; cf. 18:4, 14, 19; 24:25).